Alex2804/APluginSDK/README.md

 ### <a name="pluginapi.h">pluginapi.h</a>
 pluginapi.h must be included to develop plugins.

-If a plugin consists of multiple source files, either A_PLUGIN_SDK_EXCLUDE_DEFINITIONS must always except once be defined before pluginapi.h is included to prevent redefinitions of functions and classes, or pluginapi.cpp is compiled as source file and A_PLUGIN_SDK_EXCLUDE_DEFINITIONS is defined always before pluginapi.h is included (or you define it for the whole project).
+If a plugin consists of multiple source files, either A_PLUGIN_SDK_EXCLUDE_IMPLEMENTATION must always except once be defined before pluginapi.h is included to prevent redefinitions of functions and classes, or pluginapi.cpp is compiled as source file and A_PLUGIN_SDK_EXCLUDE_IMPLEMENTATION is defined always before pluginapi.h is included (or you define it for the whole project).

 ---